riskframe/ai-rmm/framework/manage-2.4.md

 2. The framework should clearly define roles and responsibilities, decision-making criteria, and procedures for taking appropriate actions.

 ### Manage 2.4.2.
 Identify and Assess Potential Disengagement Scenarios.

+Identify and assess potential disengagement scenarios to proactively anticipate situations where AI systems may demonstrate performance or outcomes inconsistent with intended use.
+This involves analyzing various factors such as system performance metrics, user feedback, and changes in operational context to identify warning signs or triggers for disengagement.
+By comprehensively evaluating potential scenarios, organizations can better prepare for and respond to instances requiring the superseding, disengagement, or deactivation of AI systems.

+Identifying potential scenarios necessitating the disengagement or deactivation of AI systems involves proactively assessing risks such as severe performance degradation, biased outcomes, or ethical violations.
+By evaluating the likelihood and potential impact of each scenario, organizations can prioritize mitigation strategies and readiness measures.
+Documenting these scenarios and associated risks facilitates informed decision-making and resource allocation, ensuring effective responses when needed.

 #### Sub Practices